 Bicycle Commuter Reimbursement Program

 Any full-time benefits-eligible MIT employee who commutes to work by bicycle is eligible to apply for reimbursement of expenses under the MIT Bicycle Commuter Reimbursement Program.
 This benefit is based on verified expenses, up to a maximum of $300 per calendar year.
-Note: Revisions to the program were posted September 2020 and are effective for the 2020 calendar year forward.

 To increase flexibility for MIT commuters, the revised bike benefit allows cyclists to claim a partial subsidy even if they participate in other MIT-subsidized parking or transit programs.